Compare and book car hire from over 1,700 brands in over 45,000 locations

 Fill up the tank

-Once you've plotted your way to the car hire offices, you'll want to make note of where the closest petrol station is to your drop-off location.
-If you opted for a pre-purchase policy, you won't have to worry about this step.
-But if you signed a rental agreement with a fuel to fuel policy, you need to return the car with a full tank of petrol.
+Check what fuel policy you have included and then decide what to do.
+Once you’ve plotted your way to the car hire offices, you’ll want to make note of where the closest petrol station is to your drop-off location.
+If you opted for a pre-purchase policy, you won’t have to worry about this step.
+But if you signed a rental agreement with a full to full fuel policy, you need to return the car with a full tank of petrol.
 Also ask for a receipt after filling the tank, so you have proof that the tank is full, in case you need it.
-You can find out more on fuel policies here.
+Read our guide to fuel policies for more detailed information.

 Tip: Be sure to check the opening hours of the petrol station you plan on stopping at.
 You don’t want to be stuck finding an alternative at the last minute.

-Just as its recommended to take photos of your car hire upon collection, it's a good idea to take a few when dropping off your rental as well.
-Take pictures of the body, interior, fuel gauge and mileage.
+Just as its recommended to take a video or photos of your car hire upon collection, it’s a good idea to take a few when dropping off your rental as well.
+Take shots of the body, interior, fuel gauge and mileage.
 Having these will help if the rental company has billed you with any unexpected fees.

 Pack up your things